-On April 28, 2022, the Company entered into an Original Issue Discount Senior Convertible Debenture (the "Note") with respect to the sale and issuance to institutional investor Osher Capital Partners LLC ("Osher") of (i) \$110,000 aggregate principal amount of Note due April 28, 2023 based on \$1.00 for each \$0.90909 paid by the previous noteholder and (ii) five-year Common Stock Purchase Warrants ("Warrants") to purchase up to an aggregate of 220,000 shares of the Company's Common Stock at an exercise price of \$0.50 per share.
-The aggregate cash subscription amount received by the Company from the previous noteholder for the issuance of the Note and Warrants was \$100,000 which was issued at a \$10,000 original issue discount from the face value of the Note.
-The conversion price for the principal in connection with voluntary conversions by a holder of the convertible notes is \$0.50 per share, subject to adjustment as provided therein, such as stock splits and stock dividends.
-The Company has not repaid this convertible note and the convertible note is now in default.
-The Company is currently in discussions to restructure the terms of the note.
+On April 28, 2022, the Company entered into an Original Issue Discount Senior Convertible Debenture (the "Note") with respect to the sale and issuance to institutional investor Osher Capital Partners LLC ("Osher") of (i) \$110,000 aggregate principal amount of Note due April 28, 2023 based on \$1.00 for each \$0.90909 paid by Osher and (ii) five-year Common Stock Purchase Warrants ("Warrants") to purchase up to an aggregate of 5,500 shares of the Company's Common Stock at an exercise price of \$20.00 per share.
+The aggregate cash subscription amount received by the Company from Osher for the issuance of the Note and Warrants was \$100,000 which was issued at a \$10,000 original issue discount from the face value of the Note.
+The conversion price for the principal in connection with voluntary conversions by a holder of the convertible notes is \$6.00 per share, subject to adjustment as provided therein, such as stock splits and stock dividends.